-Identifying key customer segments in your business also provides the opportunities to allocate resources at the right places for maximizing ROI.
+Identifying key customer segments lets you allocate resources at the right places for maximizing ROI.

-Whether you want to retarget customers with your ads, improve the effectiveness of your emails campaigns, or find new market opportunities, market segmentation research does it all.
+Whether you want to retarget customers with your ads, improve the effectiveness of your mail campaigns, or find new market opportunities, business segmentation research does it all.

-Once you know who your customers are, their fears and motivations are, and how they act along their buying journey, you can use these data points to streamline your marketing efforts.
+Once you know who your customers are, their fears and motivations, and how they act along their buying journey, you can use these data points to streamline your marketing efforts.

-Case study – Lego Group used market segmentation to creating customer personas to run successful social media marketing
+Case study – Lego Group used market segmentation to create customer personas to run successful social media marketing

-Lego faced a massive challenge to market the products over social media.
+Lego faced a massive challenge to market its products over social media.
 So, they decided to use customer behavior analysis to build better relationships with customers and generate new product ideas.

 Lego used six distinct user personas to segment its customer based on purchase and usage rates: